webstream-framework/Build/README.md

 # Build
 This repository is exists the files for building and testing for docker.
 To build a disposable environment that middleware is included in the cloud and on-premises environment you can run the test.
 This repository and DockerHub repository is in cooperation "Automated Build".

 ## Usage for build
-### Build by Dockerfile
 ```shell
 $> sudo docker build --tag=webstream/mysql .
 $> sudo docker build --tag=webstream/postgres .